 - It will increase the income level of the poor household families and will help in reducing the rate of poverty in the country.
 Hence, there is a significant relationship between unemployment and poverty.

-- It will decrease the rural-urban migration through the generation of employment programmes in rural areas.
+- It will decrease the rural-urban migration through the generation of employment programs in rural areas.

-- An increase in the income level through the generation of employment programmes will help the poor in accessing basic facilities including education, health facilities, and sanitation.
+- An increase in the income level through the generation of employment programs will help the poor in accessing basic facilities including education, health facilities, and sanitation.

-What are the reasons for the ineffectiveness of poverty alleviation programmes?
+What are the reasons for the ineffectiveness of poverty alleviation programs?

-The major reasons for the ineffectiveness of the poverty alleviation programmes are mentioned below:
+The major reasons for the ineffectiveness of the poverty alleviation programs are mentioned below:

-- The poverty alleviation programme may not properly identify and target the exact number of poor families in rural areas.
-As a result, some of the families who are not registered under these programmes are benefited by the facilities rather than the eligible ones
+- The poverty alleviation program may not properly identify and target the exact number of poor families in rural areas.
+As a result, some of the families who are not registered under these programs are benefited by the facilities rather than the eligible ones

 - Overlapping of similar government schemes is a major cause of ineffectiveness as it leads to confusion among poor people and authorities and the benefits of the scheme do not reach the poor.

-- Overpopulation of the country increases the burden of providing the benefits of the schemes to a large number of people and thus reduces the effectiveness of the programmes.
+- Overpopulation of the country increases the burden of providing the benefits of the schemes to a large number of people and thus reduces the effectiveness of the programs.